 Teach him that you do not accept biting

-The good thing about puppies is that they are usually easy to train than it is to train an adult dog.
+The good thing about puppies is that they are usually easy to train than it is to teach an adult dog.
 Spend a lot of time with your dog and focus on his behaviors.
-In order to let your puppy know that you do not appreciate biting, stop and ignore him the moment he bites.
-Do not play with him for a few minutes until he releases.
+To let your puppy know that you do not appreciate biting, stop and ignore him the moment he bites.
+Please do not play with him for a few minutes until he releases it.
 Only then should you resume play.

-This works the same way it would when your puppy is playing with other dogs.
+This works the same way as your puppy is playing with other dogs.
 The puppy can use his mouth but only for gentle play.
-Should he bite another puppy in a way that he inflicts pain to the one puppy, the other puppy will immediately refuse to play with him.
+Should he bite another puppy in a way that he inflicts pain on the one puppy, the other puppy will immediately refuse to play with him.
 This way, he can learn that biting is not acceptable.

-If you have recently adopted a puppy, he is probably going through a rough time.
+If you have recently adopted a puppy, he is probably having a rough time.
 He has been separated from his family, and there is no one to teach him how to be a dog.
-Therefore, he may not learn the acceptable and unacceptable behavior.
+Therefore, he may not learn acceptable and unacceptable behavior.

-However, when it is just the two of you, he may not know how to act.
-This can also make it really difficult for you to stop him from biting.
+However, he may not know how to act when it is just you.
+This can also make it difficult for you to stop him from biting.
 A quick solution to this can be to get him into the pup playdates around you.
 The goal is to expose him and let him associate with other dogs.
-This way, he is going to learn gentle play since the other puppies will not play with him if he bites.
+This way, he will learn gentle play since the other puppies will not play with him if he bites.

-Socializing with other dogs provides a great chance for your dog to learn dog behaviors.
-It will also get him excited, the same way you may feel after a great day with your friends.
+Socializing with other dogs provides an excellent chance for your dog to learn dog behaviors.
+It will also excite him, as you may feel after a great day with your friends.
 Adventure is always a stimulating experience for your dog.

 Reward good behavior

-Like mentioned above, it is not going to be easy to get your dog to stop biting a fast as possible.
-However, look at it this way, when training your dog to curb a certain behavior, you have to provide an option.
-It is all about ‘do this instead of that’ when you are trying to reinforce good behavior.
+Getting your dog to stop biting as fast as possible will not be easy, as mentioned above.
+However, look at it this way, when training your dog to curb a specific behavior, you have to provide an option.
+It is all about ‘do this instead of that when you are trying to reinforce good behavior.

-Rewards will always work better when you are trying to get your dog to stop certain habits.
-When you are training him out or the biting habit, offering a reward every time he gets it right is a quick way to reinforce training.
+Rewards will always work better when trying to get your dog to stop certain habits.
+When you are training him out of the biting habit, offering a reward every time he gets it right is a quick way to reinforce training.

 Keep him on a leash

-In the case where your puppy is biting strangers and other dogs, you should keep him on a leash until he is fully trained.
-For instance, some puppies will actually bite your visitors and kids in the house.
-Before you can train him to quit the habit completely, keep him elsewhere whenever you have guests in your house.
+If your puppy is biting strangers and other dogs, you should keep him on a leash until he is fully trained.
+For instance, puppies will bite your visitors and kids in the house.
+Before you can teach him to quit the habit altogether, keep him elsewhere whenever you have guests in your home.

-In addition to this, you should create a safe place for your puppy at home.
-If he is biting your visitors, you may have to deal protectiveness that is causing your puppy to be aggressive.
-Provide a crate or bed for your dog and let him know that it is his safe place.
-In addition to this, you should warn your guests to stay away from that place in order to avoid provoking the dog.
+In addition, you should create a safe place for your puppy at home.
+If he is biting your visitors, you may have to deal with a protectiveness that is causing your puppy to be aggressive.
+Provide a crate or bed for your dog and let him know it is his safe place.
+In addition, you should warn your guests to stay away from that place to avoid provoking the dog.

 To stop a puppy from nipping fast, you can use the following easy tips:

-This is one of the most effective ways to teach your do out of the habit, for long-term purposes.
-In order to let your dog know that biting on things and people are not allowed.
-This is best done during playtime whereby you place your hands near your dog.
+This is one of the most effective ways to teach your dog out of the habit for long-term purposes, to let your dog know that biting on things and people is not allowed.
+This is best done during playtime, whereby you place your hands near your dog.
 You can opt to clicker train your puppy because it is more stimulating.

 Another example of a situation in which a puppy may throw a tantrum is when you force him to do something.
 In return, your dog will often bite aggressively.
-Note that you should not condone aggressiveness from your puppy as it may turn out to be a long term problem.
+Note that you should not condone your puppy’s aggressiveness as it may be a long-term problem.

 Use puppy deterrents

-It can get frustrating when your puppy won’t learn anything from all the time you have invested while training him.
+It can get frustrating when your puppy doesn’t learn anything from all the time you have invested while training him.
 However, do not punish or yell at your puppy even when you feel frustrated.
-It might actually make the biting worse.
+It might make the biting worse.
 Instead, command your dog to let go calmly.

 Reinforcing training is going to help you speed up the training process.
-Your dog is always going to maintain good behavior when he knows there is a reward later.
+Your dog will always maintain good behavior when he knows there is a later reward.
 Incorporate treats and praises during training sessions.